 NCAA Online Marketing Website.
-The NCAA Online Marketing Website is a comprehensive tool designed to help hosts create marketing products, which will generate awareness and promote ticket sales for the championship.
+The NCAA Online Marketing Website is a comprehensive tool designed to help hosts create marketing products, which will generate awareness, drive ticket sales and promote attendance at the championship event.
 The NCAA Online Marketing Website can be accessed at ncaachampspromotion.com.

 Championship hosts should customize and download all necessary artwork from the website to promote the championships.
-Hosts should make every effort to use the artwork provided, produce the items locally and obtain reimbursement for production costs, up to the reimbursable allocation provided for the championship round they are hosting.
+Hosts should use imagery from the artwork provided, produce the items locally and obtain reimbursement for production costs, up to the reimbursable allocation provided for the championship round they are hosting.

 Each NCAA championships host marketing contact and tournament manager will receive an email with the marketing website address, username, password and specific marketing budget allocated for the championship they are hosting.
+The reimbursement amount is separate from and in addition to the marketing/promotions budget allocated by host institutions through the championship bid process.
 Please contact ncaa.org if you are unable to locate this information.